What is two-factor authentication?

 Does everyone have to enroll?

 - Yes.
 Since even one unprotected account constitutes a risk, we will be requiring two-factor authentication be set up on all accounts.
-Employees will be completed during the summer of 2019, student enrollment plans will be announced in the Fall of 2019.

 How long will enrollment take?